fev-bench: A Realistic Benchmark for Time Series Forecasting: Models

 For all pretrained models, we keep hyperparameters at their default values unless specified in the table.
 For Toto, we reduced the samples per batch and batch size to avoid out-of-memory errors on large multivariate datasets.
 We run all pretrained models on a g5.2xlarge AWS instance with a single A10G GPU (24GB GPU RAM, 32GB RAM), using PyTorch 2.6 with CUDA 12.6 via AWS Deep Learning Containers.
 The version in the table below refers to either the PyPI package version, or the date on which the official repository was cloned if no PyPI package is provided by the authors.

-We also include statistical baselines from the StatsForecast library~\citep{garza2022statsforecast}, such as AutoETS, AutoARIMA, AutoTheta, as well as the SCUM ensemble \citep{petropoulos2020simple}.
+We include statistical baselines from the StatsForecast \texttt{v2.0.1} \citep{garza2022statsforecast}, such as AutoETS, AutoARIMA, AutoTheta, as well as the SCUM ensemble~\citep{petropoulos2020simple}.
 To avoid long runtimes, we truncate the context length of statistical models to 1000 steps and set the maximum season length to 200 for AutoETS, AutoTheta, AutoARIMA and SCUM Ensemble.
-For evaluation of statistical models we used StatsForecast \texttt{v2.0.1} and ran the experiments on the \texttt{m6i.4xlarge} AWS instances with 16 vCPU cores and 64GB RAM.